huggingface/blog/concrete-ml-inference-on-endpoints-fhe.md

 ### Under the hood

-Please note that all of this is done thanks to the flexibility of [custom handlers](https://huggingface.co/docs/inference-endpoints/en/guides/custom_handler) and we express our gratitude to the Hugging Face developers for offering such flexibility.
+Please note that all of this is done thanks to the flexibility of [custom handlers](https://huggingface.co/docs/inference-endpoints/en/guides/custom_handler), and we express our gratitude to the Hugging Face developers for offering such flexibility.
 The mechanism is defined in `handler.py`.
 As explained in the Hugging Face documentation, you can define the `__call__` method of `EndpointHandler` pretty much as you want: In our case, we have defined a `method` parameter, which can be `save_key` (to save FHE evaluation keys), `append_key` (to save FHE evaluation keys piece by piece if the key is too large to be sent in one single call) and finally `inference` (to run FHE inferences).
-These methods are used to set the evaluation key once, and then run all the inferences, one by one, as seen in `play_with_endpoint.py`.
+These methods are used to set the evaluation key once and then run all the inferences, one by one, as seen in `play_with_endpoint.py`.

 ### Limits